Percy Robinson, Chief

 The Federal Assistance Law Division assists the Commerce Department with all legal services associated with federal assistance.
 On this site you can find out contact information for the staff members, identify staff client assignments, read archived legal articles prepared by staff members, view federal assistance presentations created for clients, find a list of grant programs with supporting statutory citations linked to the statutes, administrative regulations, OMB Circulars, and Commerce policies governing the award of federal assistance by all of the bureaus within the Department.

-The Federal Assistance Law Division (FALD) of the Office of the Assistant General Counsel for Finance and Litigation is headed by Michelle O. McClelland.
+The Federal Assistance Law Division (FALD) of the Office of the Assistant General Counsel for Finance and Litigation is headed by Percy Robinson.
 Staffed by eleven attorneys and one administrative assistant, FALD attorneys are co-located with the three primary grants offices servicing the Department: at headquarters in Washington, D.C., at the National Oceanic and Atmospheric Administration’s offices in Silver Spring, MD, and at the National Institute of Standards and Technology in Gaithersburg, MD.

 The Office advises the Department's Grants Officers and Program Officials on all award documents, administrative matters, disputes, suspensions, terminations, cost disallowances, audit resolutions and audit appeals; represents the Department on all federal assistance matters before the Government Accountability Office; and serves as co-counsel to the Department of Justice in litigation involving claims under grants, cooperative agreements, loans, loan guarantees and subsidies.